Where to watch birds and wildlife in

 Helmeted Manakin, White-rimmed and White-striped Warblers, Blue Finch and Yellow-rumped Marshbird; Serra do Cipo National Park where

-Finch and Pale-throated Pampa Finch; Serra do Caraca National Park where there is a chance of Maned Wolf on the monastery steps and
+Warbling-finch and Pale-throated Pampa Finch; Serra do Caraca National Park where there is a chance of Maned Wolf on the monastery steps

-Black-ear-tufted Marmoset, as well as Slaty-breasted Wood Rail, Crescent-chested Puffbird, Orange-eyed Thornbird, Serra Antwren, Rufous Gnateater,
+and Black-ear-tufted Marmoset, as well as Slaty-breasted Wood-rail, Crescent-chested Puffbird, Orange-eyed Thornbird, Serra Antwren, Rufous Gnateater,

 Red-ruffed Fruitcrow, Swallow-tailed Cotinga and Pin-tailed Manakin; and Caratinga National Park where Buffy-headed Marmoset, and Brown

 Howler and Woolly Spider Monkeys occur, and there is a chance of Three-toed Sloth and Giant Helicopter Damselfly.
 In the same region is the

 Bacury Reserve where the rare Southern Muriqui, the largest primate in the Americas, occurs.

 - From Minas Gerais state it is not far east to the state of Espirito Santo where the adjacent Rio Doce Private Forest

 Reserve and Sooretama Biological Reserve protect the largest remnant of Brazil’s southeastern Atlantic coastal lowland

 rainforest and support Red-billed Curassow, White-necked Hawk, Black-cheeked Gnateater, Black-headed Berryeater and White-winged Cotinga.
 Not far from